FITZGIBBONS & COMPANY LIMITED

 2) COMPANY’S ROLE

-a) When you make an appointment with us, we will write to you to confirm the time and date of your appointment and attach a copy of the Terms to our letter.
+a) When you make an appointment with us, we will write to you to confirm the time and date of your appointment and attach a copy of the Terms to our letter or email.
 If you have made an appointment on short notice we will provide you with the Terms at the beginning of our appointment with you.

 b) At an appointment, we will establish your personal situation and wishes, give appropriate advice as to your options and take your detailed instructions.
 The provision of such advice may include advice to take further action, which may incur further fees or payments to third parties such as; the courts, other professional advisers or insurance and investment providers.
 If you do not act on any or all of the advice given you may be asked to sign a declaration to this effect absolving the Company of any liability thus arising.

 c) After you have approved the draft version of the Document(s) we offer to meet you again to supervise the signing of the final Document(s) by you (attestation).
 No charge is made if this meeting is at our place of business but a fee is otherwise payable for this service (the “Attestation fee”).
-If you do not choose for us to supervise the signing of the final Document(s), we will send you a remote attestation form which we will ask you to sign and return to us.
+If you do not choose for us to supervise the signing of the final Document(s) and do not return it to us to check, we will send you a remote attestation form which we will ask you to sign and return to us.

 d) Where you have paid the Attestation fee, our agent will attend your home (or elsewhere if agreed with us) to supervise the signing of the final Document(s).
 One such meeting is included in the Attestation fee, but if a meeting cannot proceed for reasons outside of our control or if a further meeting is otherwise required for reasons outside of our control, a further Attestation fee will be payable for this further attendance in addition to the Attestation fee for the first meeting.